-The Snake is a narrative poem written by the American poet and novelist D H Lawrence.
+The Snake is a narrative poem written by the English poet and novelist D H Lawrence.
 Written in first person narrative technique, it recounts the poet’s memory of a hot day in Sicily when he encountered a snake.
 In the poem, the poet is at his water-trough to fetch a pitcher of water when he sees the snake drinking from the trough.
 What follows is the poet’s internal struggle and realisation of his sentiments and faults as we drop into the scene with the magnificent and deadly golden snake.

 The text of the poem is divided into nineteen stanzas of irregular length.
 It is written in free verse and thus has no rhyme scheme, but it makes up for it with the prodigal use of assonance, consonance and alliteration.

 D H Lawrence is known to challenge social conventions and to question arbitrary norms and this poem is a perfect example of it.
 The poet questions social teachings and explores the intricacies of human thought and action.
 The snake is a well anthologized poem and displays the poet’s concerns of man’s distancing from nature.
 The poem is also filled with subtle allusions to religious themes.
 Some critics argue that ‘The snake’ by Lawrence has a few similarities to the tale of Adam and Eve, in that both deal with what is called ‘moral corruption.’

 Stanza wise Explanation of the poem ‘The Snake’

 On a hot, hot day, and I in pyjamas for the heat,

 The poem begins with the subject matter of the poem, that is the snake.

 The poet was living in Sicily at the time when the poem was written and is recounting the memory of a hot day when he was wearing his pajamas.
 He says that a snake came to his water trough that very day to drink water.